learningtechnologyservices/moodle-block_multiquestionnaire/README.txt

 USAGE

 Install the block in the /blocks/ folder
-Unzip the plugin into folder "questionnaire_manager" Navigate to Site Administration -> Notifications to start installation
+Unzip the plugin into folder "multiquestionnaire" Navigate to Site Administration -> Notifications to start installation

 Create a new course and add your Questionnaire

-Turn editing on and add the Questionnaire Manager block Click on the "gear" icon to configure the Questionnaire Manager block Select your Questionnaire
+Turn editing on and add the Multiquestionnaire Manager block Click on the "gear" icon to configure the Multiquestionnaire Manager block Select your Questionnaire

 Upload your CSV file and save